-Reducing Hallucination in Legal RAG Chatbots
+Reducing Hallucination in Legal RAG Chatbots: A Comparative Study of Deep Learning Retrieval Architectures

 COMPSCI 1090B: Data Science 2: Advanced Topics in Data Science

-Harvard University · [email protected] · 2025-2026 Spring
+Harvard University · 2025-2026 Spring

 Project Group - #43: GitHub